ballab1/container_build_framework/docs/ActionFolders.md

  cbf.BIN | cbf bin folder. this contains the _setupContainerFramework_ script and test script. cbf.ACTION | project actions folder.
 This contains the folders over which the framework iterates. cbf.LIB | cbf library folder.
-This contains the framework bashlib scripts. cbf.TEMPLATES | action template folders.
+This contains the framework bashlib scripts. cbf.TEMPLATE | action template folders.
 This is the framework copy of the `action_folders`

 These environment variables may be used to source any of the scripts in the action folders using "$( cbf.ACTION )" or from the `action_folders` directories using "$( cbf.ACTION )".
 Any script language may be used in the any of the `action_folders', other than *02.users_groups* and *03.downloads*.